 The first full day on campus will be spent on an orientation tour of the chemistry department, research facilities, libraries, and Penn State campus.
-This includes recreation and cultural facilities, and other resource centers.
+This tour also includes recreation and cultural facilities, and other resource centers.
 You will meet your faculty advisor and the graduate students and postdoctoral fellows in your research group.
 During the second day, we offer an introductory safety course and a workshop on utilizing library and electronic resources.
 Additional professional development workshops will continue throughout the summer.

-At the end of the summer students present their work at a symposium.
+At the end of the summer students will present their work at a symposium.
 Each student will present a short talk and poster about their research to an audience of students and faculty advisors.
-We will provide training and assistance in preparing both the poster and presentation.
-In 2015, over 100 students participating in undergraduate research across campus took part in the symposium, giving students broad exposure to research at Penn State and experience presenting their work in a professional meeting environment.
+We will provide training and assistance in preparing both the poster and oral presentation.
+In 2016, over 100 students participating in undergraduate research across campus took part in the symposium, giving students broad exposure to research at Penn State and experience presenting their work in a professional meeting environment.